alt-research/mach-avs/README.md

 docker compose up
 ```

-it will boot anvil as layer1, a aggregator and a operator for test.
+it will boot anvil as layer1, an aggregator and a operator for test.

 ## Build and Run